iy4vet/minecraft-server-discord-bot-python/README.md

 This script starts your Minecraft server and shuts it down too!
 It also shuts down the server when it's inactive.

 ## Commands
-There are 7 commands that can be used.
+There are 5 commands that can be used.
 1. `$start` will start the Minecraft server if it's not already running.
 2. `$stop` will shut down the Minecraft server if no players are online.
-It confirms the shutdown by sending "Stopping the server".
-3. `$check` will tell you whether the server is running.
-4. `$ip` will give you the server address.
+3. `$info` will give you the server information.
+(Previously obtained by the `$check $ip $list` commands)
-5. `$list` will list all online players.
-7. `$rcon` will execute the command given after the `$rcon` command.
+4. `$rcon` will execute the command given after the `$rcon ` command.
 Only usable by the server operator (can be set to any one person).
-7. `$help` can be used to get information on these commands on Discord.
+5. `$help` can be used to get information on these commands on Discord.

 ## Installation
 Follow these steps: